What is a 'Mutual Exchange'?

 A mutual exchange happens when two tenants decide to swap tenancies (or when three or more tenants decide to move round in a 'chain').
 Each tenant takes over the terms of each other's tenancy with any rights or limitations that go with it.

 How does it work?

-Tenants may join any mutual exchange scheme or look for an exchange themselves; however the Council is a member of Exchange locata which is a free service for all users.
-Exchange locata enables tenants to advertise their property and look for other tenants to exchange with.
+Tenants may join any mutual exchange scheme or look for an exchange themselves; however the Council is a member of HomeSwapper which is provided as a free service for all users.
+HomeSwapper enables tenants to advertise their property and look for other tenants to exchange with.

-Visit the Exchange locata website to find out how to join the scheme, how the scheme works and a list of frequently asked questions at www.homeswapper.co.uk.
+Visit the HomeSwapper web pages to find out how to join the scheme, how the scheme works and a list of frequently asked questions at www.homeswapper.co.uk.

 I have found someone to exchange with, what do I do next?

 Once a tenant has found someone to swap with they must seek permission from their landlord; council tenants and those they exchange with must both complete the Online Mutual Exchange Form or download and complete a permission to mutual exchange form PDF, 256.53 KB.